 What will be broadband be like 20 years from now?

-I’ve worked at BT and Openreach for 24 years, and I’ve given up making predictions that far in advance.
+I’ve worked at BT and Openreach for over 24 years, and I’ve given up making predictions that far in advance.
 When I joined the company I was wowed by a dial-up internet connection.
 Now I’ve got superfast broadband and it’s fantastic.
 But who could have predicted the speeds we’d be enjoying nowadays?
 In 20 years, I would imagine we would have a ubiquitous high-broadband offering, but beyond that I really couldn’t guess.

 How important is it for the UK to be a pioneer in Ultrafast broadband?